 If you work as an independent contractor, the law views your working relationship just like a business transaction.
 Accordingly, you invoice your clients for your services and collect/remit GST/HST, as applicable.
-Self employed individuals can claim many deductions for business purposes, like rent, internet and mileage.
+The CRA allows you to claim deductions for business purposes, like rent, internet and mileage.
 The earnings of the business are not insurable or pensionable and you may opt out of the Employment Insurance Plan.
 However, as a self-employed individual, the CRA holds you responsible for source deductions like income tax & CPP for money you draw to pay yourself.

 Dependent contractors fall somewhere in-between.
 In fact, many dependent contractors only become aware of the tax quagmire when their employment ends.
 Although Ontario laws deem your status no different from employees, you may not be eligible for Employment Insurance.
-The CRA may incorrectly consider you a self-employed independent contractor, holding you responsible for source deductions and penalizing you with interest for not remitting them on time.
+The CRA may incorrectly consider you a self-employed independent contractor, holding you responsible for source deductions and penalizing you with interest for not remitting your payroll taxes on time.
 Presently, dependent contractors must jump through a few hoops first, to shift this burden onto their employers.

 Contract Workers and Taxes: Lyon Vs. Her Majesty the Queen

 In 2016, we won a precedent setting case, Keenan v.
 Canac Kitchens, for dependent contractor clients.
 Our team of lawyers played a significant role in drawing the line that delineated dependent contractors from independent contractors.
 These standards formed the basis for provincial reforms enacted in Bill 148.

 Recently, we embarked on a similar exercise with the Federal Income Tax Act through our case, Kearsten M. Lyon v.
 Her Majesty the Queen.
 It offers a classic example of the challenges many dependent contractors face.
 Ms. Lyon began working as a contractor with Kinetica Health Group in 2008.
 She performed clerical work as a receptionist and office administrator.
 Two years later, she upgraded her skills and assumed additional responsibilities as a chiropractic and physiotherapy assistant.
 In 2015, her work evolved even further.
 She began offering services as a certified Pilates instructor.